a-kbd/g29_assignment3/report.md

 ### **2. Do you plan to continue or choose another project?**

->We plan to continue using this project as it builds fine on our systems and it fulfills the requirements.
+We plan to continue using this project as it builds fine on our systems and it fulfills the requirements.
+Also it is an interesting repo to work with.

 ## Complexity